Ankush-Katiyar/100DaysOfCode/README.md

 * Day 19
 Print x^n (stack height = logn)
 * Day 20
+Tower Of Hanoi
 * Day 21
+print string in reverse.
 * Day 22
+Find the 1st & last occurrence of an element in the string.
 * Day 23
+check if an array is sorted (striclty increasing)
 * Day 24
+Remove duplicates in a string "abbccda"
 * Day 25

 * Day 26